How To Grow Big Garlic Bulbs: 5 Easy Steps 1 Comment

 Also, it is best to use large cloves as these tend to produce the biggest bulbs when planted.
 This means that when you crack (break up) a bulb, the largest cloves are the best ones for seed stock.
 Some growers will still plant the smaller ones and harvest them as spring garlic (similar to green onions) or allow them to mature knowing that the bulbs will likely be somewhat smaller at harvest.

 Bulbs and cloves come in a wide range of sizes depending on the variety.
 Some varieties like those in the Porcelain family have very big cloves no matter the size of the bulb.
 Other varieties like Silverskin tend to have bulbs with a large number of small cloves.
 When growing large cloved varieties most of the cloves can be planted with great success.
-When growing small cloved varieties, it is best to only use the largest cloves.
+When growing small cloved varieties, it is best to use the largest cloves for maximum bulb growth.